 1960s Infrared Table Lamp

-Materials: Round grey metal (iron) painted base.
-Grey painted perforated lampshade.
-Polished aluminum handle and rod.
+Materials: Round grey painted metal (iron) base.
+Grey painted conical lampshade perforated with elongated slots.
+Polished aluminium handle and rod.
 Porcelain socket.
 Tungsram 250 watt infrared light bulb.

 Height: 25 cm / 9.84”

 Lampshade: 15 x 23 cm / 5.90 x 9.05”

 Electricity: 1 bulb E27, 1 x 250 watt maximum, 110/220 volt.